-Over the 10-year period (2010-2019), Chinook Salmon escapement estimates have ranged from a low of 12,485 in 2016 to a high of 42,204 fish in 2018 (Sommerville, 2020, Vega 2018).
-In 2010, 2014 and 2016 escapement estimates were below the sustainable escapement goal (SEG) of 24,000 Chinook Salmon mandated in the State's management plan.
-The 2019 Chinook Salmon escapement estimate for the Copper River was 36,627 fish, which is above the 10-year (2010-2019) average escapement of 27,413 Chinook Salmon (ADF&G 2018, 2020d).
+Over the 10-year period (2010-2019), Chinook Salmon escapement estimates have ranged from a low of 12,485 in 2016 to a high of 42,204 fish in 2018 (Sommerville 2020, Vega 2018).
+In 2010, 2014 and 2016 escapement estimates were below the sustainable escapement goal (SEG) of 24,000 Chinook

+Salmon mandated in the State's management plan.
 In 2017, the SEG was reached through a cooperative effort, pre-season management actions directed at Chinook Salmon conservation.
-The State restricted its upriver subsistence fishery and closed both the upriver sport and the Chitina personal use fisheries (ADF&G 2017, FSB 2017), and the Federal in-season manager issued Chinook Salmon emergency special actions in the Upper Copper River District, delaying the season start date for the Federal subsistence fisheries and reducing the Federal subsistence Chinook Salmon harvest limit for the gear types of dip net and rod and reel (the gear types that would allow selective release of live fish).
-These earlyseason 2017 restrictions were rescinded after abundance assessments indicated adequate escapement to meet the SEG.
-The 2019 Chinook Salmon escapement estimate for the Copper River was 36,627 fish, which is above the 10-year (2010-2019) average escapement of 27,413 Chinook Salmon (Somerville 2020, Vega 2018).
+The State restricted its upriver subsistence fishery and closed both the upriver sport and the Chitina personal use fisheries, and the Federal in-season manager issued Chinook Salmon emergency special actions in the Upper Copper River District, delaying the season start date for the Federal subsistence fisheries and reducing the Federal subsistence Chinook Salmon harvest limit for the gear types of dip net and rod and reel (the gear types that would allow selective release of live fish) (ADF&G 2017, FSB2017).
+These early-season 2017 restrictions were rescinded after abundance assessments indicated adequate escapement to meet the SEG.
+The 2019 Chinook Salmon escapement estimate for the Copper River was 36,627 fish, which is above the 10-year (2010-2019) average escapement of 27,413 Chinook Salmon (Sommerville 2020, Vega 2018).

-Table 3: Estimated harvest of Sockeye, Chinook and Coho Salmon by Federally qualified subsistence users in the Glennallen Subdistrict 2010 - 2019 (Sarafin 2020, pers. comm.).
+Table 2: Estimated harvest of Sockeye, Chinook and Coho Salmon by Federally qualified subsistence users in the Glennallen Subdistrict 2010 - 2019 (Sarafin 2020, pers. comm.).